Reminder: The Amazon Affiliate program links in this article help us earn a little commission if you buy items through

 Today we talk about becoming an expert in barbecue and grilling.
 While there are states across North America that claim to be the leading state when it comes to barbecue.
 From Kansas City, North Carolina, Missouri, Texas and even Lexington claims the title of barbecue capital of the world.
 Meanwhile, Memphis stakes a claim being the “pork barbecue capital“.

 According to Wikipedia, “Barbecue or barbeque (informally BBQ in the UK and US and braai in South Africa) is a term used with significant regional and national variations to describe various cooking methods which use live fire and smoke to cook the food.
 The term is also generally applied to the devices associated with those methods, the broader cuisines that these methods produce, and the meals or gatherings at which this style of food is cooked and served.
 The cooking methods associated with barbecuing vary significantly but most involve outdoor cooking.”

 Not Just another Griller

-Other than baseball, barbecue is known to be one of the popular American past time.
+Other than baseball, barbecue is known to be one of the popular American past times.
 For years, we have seen in one too many television shows about the culture of BBQ across North America.
 But, it is widely known that when springtime comes, North Americans prepare their grills and rev up to buy their meat in bulks in preparation for family gatherings and major cookouts.
 There has been a lot of chefs and cooks that will tell you that their rub marinates are the best and they are the experts when it comes to barbecues, but the question remains, how much barbecue and barbecuing do we really know?

 After reading this, you will be more comfortable with your barbecue and grilling styles that will make you and your family cookouts the talk of the neighborhood.
 Here are a few tricks that you can use before you light up your backyard grill.